bennn/typed-racket/rfcs/text/0003-shallow-optional-semantics.md

 If `get-first` lives in a `#lang typed/racket/deep` module, every call walks the whole list.
-But if `get-first` is in a `#lang typed/racket/shallow` module, only 1 element gets checked.
+But if `get-first` is in a `#lang typed/racket/shallow` module, only 1 element gets checked (because only 1 element gets accessed).

 ### Example 2 : mutable data

 When an untyped vector flows into Deep code, it gets wrapped in a chaperone to make sure that its future behavior matches the type.
-When a vector flows into Shallow code, there is one `vector?` check; there is no wrapper, and element checks only happen when needed.
+When a vector flows into Shallow code, there is one `vector?` check.
+Shallow does not add a wrapper and element checks only happen when needed.

 Here is a very simple example: